alexjsp/streamdeck-razer-battery/README.md

 ## Installation

-I'll try and add release builds you can just download, once I figure out how to do that.
+You can download the latest release from the releases section on the right, and double click the `streamDeckPlugin` to install it.

-## Source code
+## Compiling, Source, and Contributing

 The Sources folder contains the source code of the plugin.
+I'll write up some compilation instructions at some point.
+If you want to contribute feel free to throw a PR up.